-Story by Brittiny Edwards
+Story and Photography by Brittiny Edwards

 “Water is a fundamental right of every living thing, water is not the human’s property, it belongs to nature,” Sitaram Shelar tells a group of students at Mumbai University.